wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 <img src="images/voiceover-guidelines/announce-elements-notice.gif" width="320">

 A blind user may never discover that a snackbar was shown in the screen unless they accidentally moved their finger over it.
-To make the user aware of it, we can send a notification to VoiceOver using [`UIAccessibility.post`](https://developer.apple.com/documentation/uikit/uiaccessibility/1615194-post) with [`.layoutChanged`](https://developer.apple.com/documentation/uikit/uiaccessibility/notification/1620186-layoutchanged).
+To make the user aware of it, you can send a notification to VoiceOver using [`UIAccessibility.post`](https://developer.apple.com/documentation/uikit/uiaccessibility/1615194-post) with [`.layoutChanged`](https://developer.apple.com/documentation/uikit/uiaccessibility/notification/1620186-layoutchanged).

 ```swift
 let snackBarView = createSnackBarView()